neos/neos-development-collection/README.md

 ## WARNING

-This is highly experimental and will very likely change in the future.
+This is still a bit experimental and may change in the future.
+Due to semantic-versioning we will raise the major version number for breaking changes.

 ## Installation

-Installation

 PackageFactory.AtomicFusion.AFX is available via packagist.
-Just add "packagefactory/atomicfusion-afx" : "dev-master"`` to the require-section of the composer.json or run composer require `packagefactory/atomicfusion-afx dev-master.
+Just add `"packagefactory/atomicfusion-afx" : "~1.0.0"`
+to the require-section of the composer.json or run `composer require packagefactory/atomicfusion-afx`.

+We use semantic-versioning so every breaking change will increase the major-version number.

 ## Usage